vedacool/python-serial-server/README.md

 This code create a class to make the server runs in background using thread method.
 When the server receive a data from a serial port, it will print whole data in terminal.

-User can use this code by replacing the line where data is being print out to another line to store the data.
+User can use this code by replacing the line where data is being print out to other method like store the received data or make decision based on received data.